top of page

 • Facebook

-Tri-Ko, Inc. is a non-profit organization serving Miami and Franklin Counties, dedicated to providing comprehensive services for individuals with intellectual and developmental disabilities.
+Tri-Ko is dedicated to providing comprehensive services for individuals with intellectual and developmental disabilities within Miami and Franklin Counties.
 They offer a range of programs designed to promote independence and community integration, including employment services, residential support, adult day services, and case management.

 USD 367 Sport & Fitness Zone (Ozone)